zacklow28/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Patient**: A person under the care of the nutritionist, whose dietary information, medical history, and personal details are tracked within the system.
+* **Patient profile**: A record containing a patient’s personal details, medical history, food allergies, dietary restrictions, and other relevant health information.
+* **Patient tag**: A label assigned to a patient that helps categorize and filter patients based on specific conditions or characteristics (e.g. “high-risk”, “low sodium diet”).
+* **Active patient**: A patient who currently requires regular dietary consultations.
+Active patients are included in the daily workflow and consultations.
+* **High-Risk Patient**: A patient flagged for urgent attention due to specific health conditions or dietary needs.
+High-risk patients are visually highlighted in the app for quick identification.
+* **Archived Patient**: A patient who no longer requires regular visits but whose data is retained in the system for future reference.
+Archived patients are hidden by default but can be retrieved when needed.
+* **Stale Records**: Patient profiles that have not been updated or accessed in a long time.
+These records are flagged for follow-up or archiving to keep the patient list organized.
+* **Search Criteria**: Parameters used to search for patients within the application.
+For example, name, dietary conditions, priority status, or meeting date.
+* **CLI (Command-Line Interface)**: A text-based interface where users type commands to interact with the software.
+* **GUI (Graphical User Interface)**: An interface that allows users to interact with the software through visual elements like buttons and icons.
+* **DBMS (Database Management System)**: A software used to store, manage, and retrieve data in databases.
+Not used in this project.
+* **JAR File (Java ARchive)**: A compressed file that contains Java classes, libraries, and resources, packaged for distribution.

 --------------------------------------------------------------------------------------------------------------------